uhmpasterig/nest-redis-config/README.md

 </p>

 ## Example
-The example Microservice can be found [here] (https://github.com/uhmpasterig/config-microservice-example).
+The example Microservice can be found [here](https://github.com/uhmpasterig/config-microservice-example).

 ## Benefits